Varicoceles in Children

 How is a varicocele diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
-He or she will give your child a physical exam.
+They will give your child a physical exam.
 The physical exam will include checking the scrotum.
 Your child may also have an ultrasound.
 This is a painless imaging test that uses sound waves to make images of tissues in the body.

 How is a varicocele treated in a child?